 Note: Many people like to use Python for TF-IDF analysis.

-How to Optimize With the User in Mind Utilizing TF-IDF
+How to Optimize TF-IDF with the User In Mind

 The tricky part comes next.
 How do you take this list of terms and add them to your content, so the content is more useful to the user?